St. Vincent Cross

 The story handed down the centuries explains how Vincent was at first 'educated' (tortured) to see the error of his beliefs and was invited to renounce his faith.
 He was to prove his repentance by burning his religious books.
 He refused, and consequently he himself was tormented on the fire's iron grille and further punished by being dragged naked over sharp stones and broken pottery.
 His resilience and fortitude resulted in the conversion of the prison guard, who repaid Vincent with kindness and made him as comfortable as possible.

 When the emperor received word that Vincent's faith had strengthened rather than weakened, he fumed with exasperation.
-He decided to play Vincent at his own game, and fight love with compassion.
+He decided to play Vincent at his own game and show compassion.
 Vincent was moved from the dank cell to a sumptuous room where he could be pampered with soft and comfortable furnishings.

 And there he died, having completed the vocation that God had granted.